Dinas Rhondda railway station

 Dinas Rhondda railway station is a railway station serving the Dinas, Penygraig and Trealaw districts of Tonypandy, Wales.
 It is located on the Rhondda Line.

-The station has one platform with one small station shelter and is accessible by a small connector road.
-There is evidence of a previous platform, which originally served North bound trains to Treherbert, but this was left abandoned after rationalisation in 1982, which saw the removal of the northbound line.
-Today the platform is heavily overgrown.
+The station has two platforms with one small station shelter and is accessible by a small connector road.
+There was evidence of a previous platform, which originally served North bound trains to Treherbert, but this was left abandoned after rationalisation in 1982, which saw the removal of the northbound line.
+However, this platform was rebuilt and re-instated in 2024 as part of the South Wales Metro upgrades.
 It has a car park, even though it is one of the smaller stations on the line.

 Services

 Monday-Saturday, there is a half-hourly service to Cardiff Central southbound and to Treherbert northbound.
 This drops to hourly in the evenings and two-hourly in each direction on Sundays.
 On 20 July 2018, previous franchise operator Arriva Trains Wales announced a trial period of extra Sunday services on the Rhondda Line to Cardiff and Barry Island.
 This was in response to a survey by Leanne Wood and the success of extra Sunday services on the Merthyr Line and the Rhymney Line.